Crypto-APIs/Java-Library/README.md

 }
 ```

-  If an error occurs it will print the following (createTransaction object will be null):
+  If an error occurs, it will print the following (e.g. your password is weak):

 ```json
 {